ndarville/d3-charts/_data/denmark/README.md

 Data Sources
 ------------
 If you need polling from the latest Danish election to present, Wikipedia has a compiled dataset at [“Opinion Polling for the Next Danish General Election”][polls-recent].
+The polling data appears to be from [this][meningsmaaleren] aggregator (which requires Flash).

 ## Importing the Data ##